 Finding good hair products for naturally curly hair, that is more on the wavy side, is hard.
 Especially conditioners.
 And curl creams or gels as well, actually.
-I also feel like it’s a bit hard to find products here in Finland.
-We have lots of naturally curly haired beauties here, but it’s not really a thing.
-Usually people want to smooth out their curls and the products are advertised to do just that.
-Usually with silicones.
-There aren’t that many “for naturally curly hair” products and lines that are meant to enhance the curls and actually make the best out of them.
-Or maybe there are, but I have missed them.
+Usually people with wavy hair want to smooth out their curls and the products are advertised to do just that (with silicones).

-I am interested in products made especially for naturally curly hair.
-On top of that, I prefer products that are mostly made with natural ingredients and definitely without silicones.
-A good conditioner needs to be very smoothing and slick so that I can untangle my hair with it, but it can’t make my hair too sleek – otherwise my curls won’t get as defined.
+I prefer products that are mostly made with natural ingredients and without silicones.
+A good conditioner needs to be very smoothing and slick so that I can untangle my hair with it, but it can’t make my hair too sleek – otherwise my waves won’t get as defined.

 And since you already saw the title, you know that I have good news.
 I have found great new products for naturally curly and wavy hair.
 These are actually so far the best that I have tried.
 And best of all, they are available not only internationally, but in my own country as well.

 Briogeo Curl Charisma products for naturally curly and wavy hair